 It Strengthens Self-esteem

 Those who practice altruism also report feeling a stronger sense of purpose and satisfaction in life.
-Research indicates that giving of one’s time and energy in ways that uplift others provides a strong sense of accomplishment.
+Research indicates that giving one’s time and energy in ways that uplift others provides a strong sense of accomplishment.
 This helps boost the giver’s self-esteem and increases their feelings of acceptance, which leads to improved self-care and healthcare activities in daily life.
-This can also help reduce the risk of developing serious illnesses and provides for better coping mechanisms when challenges or health issues do arise.
+This can also help reduce the risk of developing serious illnesses and provide better coping mechanisms when challenges or health issues do arise.
 These coping skills buffer the impact of chronic or other diseases so that recovery time is improved.

 Giving back is a wonderful way to elevate your healthcare regime, boost your wellness scorecard, and provide optimal mind-body balance for a happier, higher-quality lifestyle that benefits you for years to come.